bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 <div class="release-feature-authors">authors: @TheRawMeatball</div>

-[Bevy's new renderer](/news/bevy-0-6/#the-new-bevy-renderer) synchronizes entity state between the "main world" and the "render world", which enables parallel pipelined rendering.
+[Bevy's renderer](/news/bevy-0-6/#the-new-bevy-renderer) synchronizes entity state between the "main world" and the "render world", which enables parallel pipelined rendering.
 To implement this, we clear out the render entities every frame to ensure the integrity of the extracted state.

 However, it became apparent that the method we were using to clear entities each frame was incurring a per-entity cost that became notable at very high entity counts.